andreig/andreig.github.io/README.md

 >  to end products through mentoring, training programs, inspiring active learning.
 > - Established continuous team communication and monitoring, weekly one on one meetings,
 >  periodic evaluations, re-alignments, trainings.
-> - Coordinated a co-location move from London, UK to a fully remote hands set up in Amsterdam, NL.
+> - Coordinated a co-location move from London, UK to a fully remote hands set up co-location facility in Amsterdam, NL.
 > - Coordinated a co-location move from New York, US to a different co-location provider in New Jersey, US.